 May Heydays at Evesham is the relocated and renamed Eastbourne International Folkdance Festival (EIFF).
 After 44 years at Eastbourne, we needed to move because of the difficulties posed by having three venues at some distance from each other.

-Our extensive English programme of workshops and dances offers modern and historical dance (including Playford and other styles and eras) with a variety of live bands from England and the States.
+Our extensive English programme of workshops and dances offers modern and historical dance (including Playford and other styles and eras) with a variety of live bands from England and/or the States.
 In 2019 Eastbourne started offering two English Balls for which dancers were invited (but not obliged) to wear historical costume or formal dress.
-The success of this means that we will continue to have two Balls at May Heydays, one on Saturday and one on Sunday.
+For our first event post-Covid we had just one, but in 2023 we again had two.

 Our International guests will teach dances from different regions of the world, with a special emphasis on the Balkans.
-We usually invite a teacher from the Netherlands.
 Owing to the range of tunes and styles involved in International dancing, workshops are mainly taught with recorded music; only for the evening dances will there be live musicians.

 But May Heydays also offers an eclectic mix of other dance styles, traditional and modern.
 To give you a few examples, we may throw in French and Northern European couple dances, Jive, Lindy Hop, Cajun or Argentinean Tango.
 In 2022 we had Regency, Bollywood and Belly dancing.

 A further string to the festival's bow is our commitment to providing opportunities for Caller Training.
 May Heydays will continue the Eastbourne tradition of offering club callers the chance to call for a festival audience.
 There will be a Callers' Workshop, and later a Callers' Training Session followed by a Callers' Showcase with live music.
 Please Contact Mecki if you are interested in taking up this opportunity.
 The festival will also include a “Callers' Round” where callers can meet up and exchange notes, moderated by an experienced caller.